Psalm 51:1-17; Luke 4:14-21

 Myers Park Baptist Church

-Copyrighted © 2015 by Jeffrey S. Rogers.
+Copyrighted © 2016 by Jeffrey S. Rogers.
 This material may be copied or disseminated for non-commercial use, provided this notice is included.
-It is available online at www.pulpitbytes.blogspot.com.
 The author can be contacted at firstname.lastname@example.org.